nullpointer-io/stablediffusion/README.md

 ## Disclaimers

-This script is without bells and whistles and has been used:
+This script is without bells and whistles.
+But it has some features like:
+- Collecting images in a directory and store accompanying information in a CSV file.

+I have used this script:
-- on a Linux operating system
+- On a Linux operating system
-- with Python 3.9.7
+- With Python 3.9.7
-- together with Nvidia GPU RTX 3060 (12 GB GPU RAM)
+- Together with Nvidia GPU RTX 3060 (12 GB GPU RAM)
-- and 15 GB RAM.
+- And 15 GB RAM.

 **Note**: If the process of generating the image dies then it was running out of memory.
 Maybe closing some other programs can free enough memory to avoid it.
 Observe your memory with **htop** or **top** when necessary.